vuejs/v2.vuejs.org/source/guide/custom-directive.md

 ### Literal Modifier

-When a directive is used with the literal modifer, its attribute value will be interpreted as a plain string and passed directly into the `update` method.
+When a directive is used with the literal modifier, its attribute value will be interpreted as a plain string and passed directly into the `update` method.
 The `update` method will also be called only once, because a plain string cannot be reactive.

 ``` html
 <div v-demo.literal="foo bar baz">